-The Ministry is led by The Honourable Faris Al-Rawi, Attorney General and Minister of Legal Affairs and Minister in the Ministry of The Attorney General and Legal Affairs, the Honourable Fitzgerald E. Hinds.
+The Office of the Attorney General and Ministry of Legal Affairs is led by The Honourable Faris Al-Rawi, Attorney General and Minister of Legal Affairs and Senator the Honourable Renuka Sagramsingh- Sooklal, Minister in the Office of the Attorney General and Ministry of Legal Affairs.

 The Attorney General and Minister of Legal Affairs – The Honourable Faris Al-Rawi, M.P.